-- Once it's brown and you can smell nutty aroma, transfer to a heat proof bowl or your mixing bowl to cool
+- Once it's brown and you can smell the nutty aroma, transfer to a heatproof bowl or your mixing bowl to cool

 - Once cool, beat in your large mixing bowl until creamy/frothy.

-- Combine flour, baking powder and rosemary in separate bowl and mix well
+- Combine flour, salt, baking powder and rosemary in a separate bowl and mix well

-- Add flour mixture and nuts to butter mixture and blend to combine.
-Dough will be crumbly but will hold together when pinched.
+- Add flour mixture and nuts to butter mixture and blend to combine. the will be crumbly but will hold together when pinched.

 - Dump your dough onto a clean working surface and, with your hands, form into 2 1" diameter logs.